hannah-nolte/Authorship-Gender-Project/docs/index.md

 # Data

 To get our dataset, we first obtained the XML file from PLOS ONE's website which contains all published papers between 2006 and 2019.
-Due to the absence of the discipline field in the XML files after 2012, only papers published betweeen 2006 and 2012 were considered.
+Due to the absence of the discipline field in the XML files after 2012, only papers published betweeen 2006 and 2012 were considered

 ![](https://raw.githubusercontent.com/hannah-nolte/Authorship-Gender-Project/main/process%20flowchart%20v2.JPG)